prismatic-io/vscode/README.md

-# Prismatic Extension
+# Prismatic Extension for VSCode & Cursor

-A extension that improves the developer experience around Code-Native Integrations (CNI) by enabling test execution, integration imports, instance configuration, and inspection of execution results directly within the IDE.
+An extension for VSCode & Cursor that improves the developer experience around Code-Native Integrations (CNI) by enabling test execution, integration imports, instance configuration, and inspection of execution results directly within the IDE.

 ## Purpose